faahad43/Graysol-Web-App-New/README.md

 ### Page Structure
 - **Home Page:** Contains sections such as `HomeBanner`, `ChooseUs`, `Sponsers`, `Services`, and `Testimonials`.
 - **Services Pages:** Each service is represented by a separate JSX file in the `Pages/Services` folder, e.g., `CloudSolution.jsx`, `DataScience.jsx`.
+- **About Page:** About Page contain the details about the company stats and have a conatct form that uses  `Email.js` service.
+- **Blogs:** This is taking the contents of the blogs from the backend.
+-  **Cotanct:** Contain the contact form for user to reach out to company.

 ### Reusability
 All pages are designed to be reusable with props, making it easy to add or update content without modifying the base structure.